keiziapurba/Health-Insurance-Cross-Sell-Prediction/README.md

 Here's the final result of the feature engineering:

-- **Merge** the value of '> 2 Years' with the value '1-2 Years' to '> 1 Year' because the value of '> 2 Years' is far behind (lame).
+- **Merge** the value of '> 2 Years' with the value '1-2 Years' to '> 1 Year' because the value of '> 2 Years' is far behind.
 - Age, Annual_Premium, Policy_Sales_Channel, and Vintage features are **standardized** with the StandardScaler () function.
 Normalization is not used because it is more universal.
 This process needs to be done to overcome the column with a large value that will have a large effect on the results.
-- Perform **encoding features** for Gender, Vehicle_Age, and Vehicle Damage features using pandas' get_dummies function.
-The encoding process uses the drop_first = True parameter because there are only 2 columns that are correlated with one another.
+- Perform **encoding features** for Gender, Vehicle_Age, Region Code, Policy Sales Channel and Vehicle Damage features.
-- **Change the data type** of Region_Code feature which was previously float data type to string for binary encoding purposes.
+- **Change the data type** of Region_Code and Policy Sales Channel feature which was previously float data type to string for one hot encoding purposes.
-- Doing **BinaryEncoding** of the Region_Code feature which has a unique value of 53 to 7 classes then reduces it to 6 classes because one feature is only worth 0.
-One hot is not used because this method will generate 53 new columns.
+- Doing **One Hot Encoding** of the Region_Code and Policy Sales Channel feature, then reduces it to top 5 classes.
 - Perform **Class Imbalance handling** with **under_sampling** so that the total data is reduced from 300 thousand data to below 100 thousand data.